 The Learning for Sustainability Awards help recognise the amazing achievements of Scotland’s people and the settings, schools and communities that have demonstrated passion and commitment to building a socially-just, sustainable and equitable world.

-Northmuir Primary School are finalists in these fantastic awards, within the Leadership category!
+Northmuir Primary School are now WINNERS in the Leadership Category of these fantastic awards!